 MANIPULATIVE LABORATORY, (M) Three hours of practice/manipulative laboratory under the supervision of an instructor with no out-of-class assignments per week.
-3:1
+3:1 under the direct supervision of faculty.
+There may be outofclass assignments per week, but they are not required.
+For example, skills laboratory and clinical experiences may have out-of-class assignments whereas a computer laboratory may not require an out-of-class assignment.

-SKILLS LABORATORY/CLINICAL PRACTICE, (S or C) -Three hours of skills laboratory or clinical practice under the supervision of an instructor.
+SKILLS LABORATORY/CLINICAL PRACTICE, (S or C) - Three hours of skills laboratory or clinical practice under the supervision of an instructor.
 3:1